kevinhannonschulman/course-dbt/greenery/Week_3_Answers.md

 **Part 5: Show (using dbt docs and the model DAGs) how you have simplified or improved a DAG using macros and/or dbt packages.**

 I improved my DAG by utilizing the macros within packages such as dbt_utils and dbt_expectations to verify accepted ranges and data types within my intermediate and fact models.
-Additionally, I created the macro to aggregate event types per session which simplifies the repetitive 'case when' statement that I previously used in int_session_events_agg.
+Additionally, I created a macro to aggregate event types per session which simplifies the repetitive 'case when' statement that I previously used in int_session_events_agg.

 **Part 6: dbt Snapshots**